-Impact on Inflation
+Impact of Inflation

-We believe that inflation has not had a material impact on our results of operations for each of our fiscal years ended December 31, 2009 and 2008, respectively.
+We believe that inflation has not had a material impact on our results of operations for each of our fiscal years ended December 31, 2010 and 2009, respectively.
 However, there can be no assurance that inflation will not have an adverse impact on our future operating results and financial condition.